 I am interested in how designing and making contributes to positive, public persuasion, sustainable storytelling, community engagement, culture shift and behaviour change beyond delivering the next iteration of homogenous mobile phone.
 Design has agency and is being engaged as a tool and means to address issues of our time.
 Moreover design is about engagement – through potent, product propaganda, meaningful, material messaging and critical, craft campaigns, designers and makers are utilising the powerful language of materials, objects and products and the ubiquity of services and systems to change behaviour, provoke protest and empower people.

-Designers and makers of diverse types are dispensing with disciplinary traditions and forming new alliances, promoting civic engagement, mass participation, creating tools for accessible exploitation, activism and more virtuous circular economies.
-Post disciplinary methods see the rethinking of material manipulation, subversion, techno-crafting and open-sourcing.
-Some of our most pressing issues have re-awakened design with the critical concern and purpose that once defined it and designers and makers can turn these issues into opportunities for positive intervention, ethical economic development more symbiotically with our eco-system.
+Designers and makers of diverse types are dispensing with disciplinary traditions and forming new alliances, promoting civic engagement, mass participation and clean growth, creating tools for accessible exploitation, community activism and more virtuous circular economies.
+Post disciplinary methods see the rethinking of material manipulation, techno-crafting, distributed manufacturing and open-sourcing.
+Some of our most pressing issues have re-awakened design with the critical concern and purpose that once defined it and artists, designers and makers can turn these issues into opportunities for positive intervention and ethical economic development that integrates more symbiotically with our eco-system.

 - Social and sustainable design (and the link between them).